Associate Vice President of Community Partnerships,

 Phone: 973-655-3973

-Sara Duricko is the Graduate Assistant at the Center for Community Engagement.
-Currently, she is pursuing her Masters Degree in Counseling with a concentration in Clinical Mental Health here at Montclair State.
+Sara Duricko is the Graduate Assistant at the Office of Community Engagement and Partnerships.
+Currently, she is pursuing her Masters Degree in Counseling with a concentration in Clinical Mental Health here at Montclair State University.
 Sara also received her Bachelors in Psychology from MSU and minored in Criminal Justice and Environmental Justice.
 In her undergraduate career she served as a Bonner Leader and R.I.S.E mentor.
 Sara wishes to pursue a career in which she can continue to serve communities and work within the mental health sector.